tiwasajp/AGCP01/README.md

 # AGCP01
-For training conducted by T.Iwasa, Avaya
+For training conducted by T.Iwasa